Atonement (novel)

-Atonement is a 2001 British metafictional novel written by Ian McEwan.
+Atonement is a 2001 British novel written by Ian McEwan.
 Set in three time periods, 1935 England, Second World War England and France, and present-day England, it covers an upper-class girl's half-innocent mistake that ruins lives, her adulthood in the shadow of that mistake, and a reflection on the nature of writing.

-Widely regarded as one of McEwan's best works, it was shortlisted for the 2001 Booker Prize for fiction.
+Widely regarded as one of McEwan's best works, it was shortlisted for the 2001 Booker Prize for Fiction.
 In 2010, Time magazine named Atonement in its list of the 100 greatest English-language novels since 1923.

-In 2007, the book was adapted into a BAFTA and Academy Award-winning film of the same title, starring Saoirse Ronan, James McAvoy, and Keira Knightley, and directed by Joe Wright.
+In 2007, the book was adapted into a BAFTA and Academy Award-winning film of the same title, starring Saoirse Ronan, James McAvoy, Keira Knightley and Vanessa Redgrave and directed by Joe Wright.

 Synopsis

 Part one

-Briony Tallis, a 13-year-old English girl with a talent for writing, lives at her family's country estate with her parents Jack and Emily Tallis, who are members of the landed gentry.
+Briony Tallis, a 13-year-old English girl with a talent for writing, lives at her family's country estate with her parents Jack and Emily Tallis.
 Her older sister Cecilia has recently graduated from the University of Cambridge with Robbie Turner, the Tallis family housekeeper's son and Cecilia's childhood friend, whose university education was funded by Jack Tallis.

 In the summer of 1935, Briony's maternal cousins, 15-year-old Lola and 9-year-old twins Jackson and Pierrot, visit the family amidst their parents' divorce.
-Briony and Cecilia's older brother Leon returns from London, accompanied by his friend from Oxford, the well-off manufacturer Paul Marshall.
-Cecilia and Robbie bicker over a vase, which breaks and falls into a pond.
+Cecilia's older brother Leon returns from London, accompanied by his friend from Oxford, the well-off manufacturer Paul Marshall.
+Cecilia and Robbie bicker over a vase, which breaks and falls into a fountain.
 Cecilia strips to her underwear and dives in to retrieve the pieces, surprising Robbie.
 Briony, watching from a window, is confused and intrigued by Cecilia and Robbie's actions.
 She is inspired to begin writing psychological realism, and the reader is informed that this will eventually become a hallmark of her fiction.

-In the wake of the incident by the pond, Robbie realizes he is attracted to Cecilia, and writes several drafts of a love letter to her.
+After the incident by the pond, Robbie is attracted to Cecilia, and writes several drafts of a love letter to her.
 He gives the letter to Briony to deliver to Cecilia; however, he inadvertently gives her a version he had meant to discard, which contains lewd references ("In my dreams I kiss your cunt").
-By the time Robbie realizes his mistake, Briony has already returned to the house with his letter.
+By the time Robbie realises his mistake, Briony has returned to the house with his letter.